JaneliaSciComp/Neuroptikon/Source/Documentation/Source/Scripting/Object.rst

 Each object in a network can have any number of user-defined attributes.
 Each attribute has a name, a type and a value.

-.. automethod:: Network.Object.Object.addAttribute
+.. automethod:: network.object.Object.addAttribute
-.. automethod:: Network.Object.Object.getAttribute
+.. automethod:: network.object.Object.getAttribute
-.. automethod:: Network.Object.Object.getAttributes
+.. automethod:: network.object.Object.getAttributes

 .. _visualization: